IvarBernes/puppet-module-umount_nfs/README.md

 killprocs
 ------------
-Boolean to indicate if processes should be killed or not.
+Boolean that indicate if processes making the share busy should be killed or not.

 - *Default*: false